jfpoilpret/fast-arduino-lib/dox/tutorial.md

 There are also asynchronous I2C Managers but they will not be explained here.
 If you want to learn more about there, please take a look at the API and examples using it.
+The asynchronous API is heavily based on FastArduino [Futures API](namespacefuture.html) support.

 In order to illustrate concretely I2C API usage in this tutorial, we will focus on a concrete example with the DS1307 RTC chip.
 If you want to develop an API for your own I2C device then